-Kauri dieback research about to be released has confirmed that the ranges is the most heavily affected area of kauri forest in New Zealand, with infection rates having more than doubled in the last five years.
+Kauri dieback research, which is about to be released, has confirmed that the ranges is the most heavily affected area of kauri forest in New Zealand with infection rates having more than doubled in the last five years.

 Environment and Community Chair Councillor Penny Hulse says these are alarming results and urgent action is required if we are to give Auckland’s iconic kauri forests a chance of survival.

 “We have known about kauri dieback disease, and have been fighting it, for less than a decade however it is clear that its impact is gaining intensity at an alarming rate.